hashicorp/terraform-provider-hcp/docs/data-sources/boundary_cluster.md

 ### Optional

 - `project_id` (String) The ID of the HCP project where the Boundary cluster is located.
+If not specified, the project configured in the HCP provider config block will be used.
+					If not specified, the project specified in the HCP Provider config block will be used, if configured.
+					If a project is not configured in the HCP Provider config block, the oldest project in the organization will be used.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only